cyoon1729/blog/static/pages/blog.md

 ## Blog

 Welcome to my blog!
 I mostly write about computer science, and sometimes about my life.
-Although my blog posts may seem to adopt a pedagogical tone, they are written for myself, as a way to reflect or reinforce my own understanding about things.
+Although my blog posts may seem to adopt a pedagogical tone, they are written for myself.

 ### Programming Languages and Formal Methods